 Before the call, send a meeting request with an attached agenda to all attendees describing the purpose of the call, who will be attending, and any expectations for what needs to be achieved during the session.
 We have a variety of meeting agenda templates for you to choose from.

-- If you expect that people will have read certain materials before the call, provide them well in advance and clearly state your expectation
+- If you require meeting participants to review materials prior to the meeting, provide them well in advance and clearly state your expectation.

-- Let attendees know ahead of time if you need decisions to be made during the call.
-This way they so that they can prepare.
+- Let attendees know ahead of time if you need decisions to be made during the meeting so that they can prepare.

 - Avoid human error by using a calendar integration to schedule your meeting.
 This ensures that the dial-in information and meeting link will be correctly provided to your attendees.